BlackMATov/unity-flash-tools/Assets/FlashTools/Docs/README.md

 * Export marked "for export" clips and main timeline
 * Live preview of animations in the Unity editor

-Supports Unity 5.3 and newer, both Personal and Pro.
+Supports Unity 2017.4 (LTS) and newer, both Personal and Pro.
 Full C# source code included.

 Leave your rating for this Asset.
 It is very important for me and the development of the project :) Thank you!